abw/badger-database-js/manual/limitations.md

 Similarly, the support for relations has some shortcomings.
-For example, you can't define many-to-many relations that use intermediate link tables (although that might also be something that appears in a later version),
+For example, you can't define many-to-many relations that use intermediate link tables (although you can define your own load method to do that).

 These are all deliberate design decision.
 Supporting everything that is possible in SQL would require a full-blown ORM or SQL query generator